The CSS Grid ain't real... That is to say, there is nothing there to see, no structure, no lines, no cells, nothing.

 But that is not all.
 As seen above, dropdowns with auto-suggest — showcased in the following screenshot — are ready to assist when placing items.

-That summerizes a big part of the reasoning behind CSS Grid Builder.
+That summerizes a big part of the reasoning behind CSS Grid Editor in Site Designer.
 But there are more reasons why we developed this nifty app?

 Frameworks like Bootstrap (4 alpha) and Foundation recently added a flex-grid to their code base.
 We think that's the wrong approach — flexbox was not made to serve as a page layout system.
 Flexbox was created to manage the layout for smaller page sections, and as such should be used in conjuntion with CSS Grid.